Helzheng123/flask_5_tailwind/README.md

      - In your storage account, go to Security --> enable "Allow Blob anonymous access"--> Save
      - Go to Containers --> create Container --> Name the container --> change anoynmous access level to container --> create
      - In the Container you just created, upload a video using the upload button --> click on the desired video --> copy the URL, and paste it into a new tab in your browser
-     - Go to Front Door and CDN --> click on your container name --> Click on your Endpoint that matches your container name --> Here you will see an endpoint hostname and an origin hostname.
+     - Go to Front Door and CDN --> Create a new endpoint --> make sure to put it as ignore query string --> create --> click on your container name --> Click on your Endpoint that matches your container name --> Here you will see an endpoint hostname and an origin hostname.
 Open the Endpoint Hostname.
      - Copy the portion of the URL after "windows.net" from the URL you took from the container.
 Paste it into the endpoint hostname URL after the ".net"
      - Check to see if your video plays.
 This will be the URL you place in your ```.html``` file